-Reasons why my period is late: everything gynos want you to know
+Reasons why my period is late: here's what the gynos want you to know

 Chances are you've Googled "reasons why my period is late" at least once in your menstruating life.
 Aunt Flo has a tendency to be finicky, and her absence isn't always easy to pinpoint.

-If you have trekked to the cyberspace underbelly to investigate the causes of your menstrual woes, allow us to help make things easier.
-Here's what gynecologists want you to know about missing cycles and why this is likely to happen.
+If you have trekked to the cyberspace underbelly to investigate the causes of your menstrual woes, or if you can't quite pinpoint your favorite period tracker apps, allow us to help make things easier.
+Here's what gynecologists want you to know about missing cycles.

 "Your menstrual cycle is your check engine light," says Kirsten Karchmer, founder of menstrual wellness company Brazen and TikTok period expert.
 "It's basically your feedback tool for how your body is responding to how you're caring for it."